RodrigoTHD/reactjs-dotnet-core-api-docker-example/README.md

 # ReactJS + .NET Core Api

-This project aims to demonstrate the minimum configuration required to integrate a ReactJS application and a .NET Core Api service.
+This project aims to demonstrate the minimum configuration required to integrate a ReactJS application and a .NET Core Api service using docker container.

 ## Pre-requisites